 - Make sure you contact our staff over the phone or via email to make sure they’re aware of any support needs you may have.
 The sooner we know what you want, the sooner we can help!

-- Treat your assessment as a performance – there may be no audience, but give it the same energy and passion as you would if there was one in front of you.
+- Treat your audition as a performance – there may be no audience, but give it the same energy and passion as you would if there was one in front of you.

 - Forget to read the guidelines!

-- Cancel your assessment at the last minute or leave your audition preparation until just before your appointment.
+- Cancel your audition at the last minute or leave your audition preparation until just before your appointment.

 - Sing in a key that doesn’t sit quite right within your vocal range (Vocals, Songwriting) – instead, change the arrangement accordingly or use another backing track.